Aerovirendra/Aerovirendra/README.md

 - 👋 Hi, I’m @Aerovirendra
 - 👀 I’m interested in ...Coding.& Research
-- 🌱 I’m currently learning ...Bsc.and B-tech(IITM & UPES)
+- 🌱 I’m currently learning ...Bsc.and B-tech(UPES)
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 -